muness/eligible-CSharp/README.md

 ```

 ### Claim
-Use any of the below 3 ways to create a Claim.
+There are multiple ways to create a Claim.

 ###### 1. Create claim with Hash params
-please refer https://eligible.com/rest#claims_and_reports for complete param information
+Please refer to https://eligible.com/rest#claims_and_reports for complete parameter information.
 ```cs
 Claim claim = new Claim();